Patio Design Ideas for 2023

 Outdoor Area Designed by Jill Sharp Weeks

-Image courtesy of: House Beautiful
+Image courtesy of House Beautiful

 Designer Jill Sharp Weeks used string lights to make her garden feel like an extension of her home.
 The space even includes an outdoor privy, the only bathroom on the ground floor.